tknerr/vagrant-managed-servers/README.md

 ==> default:  -- Server: foo.acme.com
 ```

-If you try any of the other VM lifecycle commands like `halt`, `resume`, `reload`, etc... you will get a warning that these commands are not supported with the vagrant-managed-servers provider.
+If you try any of the other VM lifecycle commands like `halt`, `suspend`, `resume`, etc... you will get a warning that these commands are not supported with the vagrant-managed-servers provider.

 ## Box Format